Textron Inc. (TXT) Bundle

 Initial capital/funding

-Founded initially as Special Yarns Corporation, details on the exact initial capital are scarce, but Royal Little financed early growth through innovative methods, including leveraging assets of acquired companies.
+Founded as Special Yarns Corporation, the exact initial capital isn't clear, but the first year's sales were a modest $75,000.
+Royal Little financed early growth not through massive seed funding, but by using the assets of acquired companies, which was an innovative financing method at the time.

 Textron Inc. (TXT) Ownership Structure